-When Tracktown premiered at the Los Angeles Film Festival a few weeks ago, it was clear to the audience and to critics that it wasn’t a typical sports flick.
+When Tracktown premiered at the Los Angeles Film Festival recently, it was clear to the audience and to critics that it wasn’t a typical sports flick.
 That’s because its star, Alexi Pappas, was not only playing an Olympic running hopeful—she is one in real life.
-In less than two months, Pappas, a dual citizen of the US and Greece, will be competing in the 10,000 meters for Greece’s Olympic team.
+This year Pappas, a dual citizen of the US and Greece, will be competing in the 10,000 metres for Greece’s Olympic team.

 Along with her boyfriend and co-director, Jeremy Teicher, Pappas has created a semi-autobiographical film that feels as lively, unordinary and honest as she is in person.
-We talk with the elite runner and filmmaker about balancing her two passions, her best advice for all runners and how to treat pain like it’s an invited guest at your birthday party.
+We talk with the elite runner and filmmaker about:

 THE RED BULLETIN: You pulled triple duty as co-writer, co-director and star of Tracktown.
 What challenges did you face during the making of your first feature?

-It sounds like you’re not compartmentalizing running and filmmaking—they are complementing each other directly.
+It sounds like you’re not seperating running and filmmaking—they are complementing each other directly.

 Why is it important for you to also pursue a creative path?